epimetheusgames/.github/profile/README.md

 # Epimetheus Games

-Based in Portland, OR, Epimetheus Games is a small game not-yet-company that consists of a team of five talented middle schoolers.
+Based in Portland, OR, Epimetheus Games is a small game not-yet-company that consists of a team of seven talented middle schoolers.
 We have currently made 2 games that have both won Best in Show in the Oregon Game Project Challenge: EyeSore and Project Prometheus.
 You can play both of them on our itch page.
+We are working on making a game for Season 18 of OGPC, although this one will probably not be open source.

 Contact us at [epimetheusgamesogpc@gmail.com](mailto:epimetheusgamesogpc@gmail.com), check out our [website](https://epimetheusgames.onrender.com/ ), and watch our few videos on our [Youtube Channel](https://www.youtube.com/@epimetheusgamesogpc)!